piuccio/intl-unofficial-duration-unit-format/README.md

 1. empty units are kept and rendered as `00` or `0` if they're the highest unit in the format.
 Empty units in `CUSTOM` are discarded.
 1. values are padded to at least 2 digits

+Note that on Node.js 10.x, the default implementation of Intl.NumberFormat does not support styles, so you need to use the `@formatjs/intl-unified-numberformat` polyfill.

 ### `format`